pingcap/docs/develop/dev-guide-sample-application-java-hibernate.md

 # Connect to TiDB with Hibernate

-TiDB is a MySQL-compatible database.
-[Hibernate](https://hibernate.org/orm/) is a prominent open-source Java application persistence framework, and starting from version `6.0.0.Beta2`, Hibernate provides support for the TiDB dialect, seamlessly aligning with TiDB's features.
+TiDB is a MySQL-compatible database, and [Hibernate](https://hibernate.org/orm/) is a popular open-source Java ORM.
+Starting from version `6.0.0.Beta2`, Hibernate supports TiDB dialect, which fits TiDB features well.

 In this tutorial, you can learn how to use TiDB and Hibernate to accomplish the following tasks: